tagn/knowledge-vault/TTRPG/Waking Realms/Sessions/Session 015.md

 - Shala Winspinner, middleaged human behind the bar.
 - It's staffed by pretty much her entire family.
 - Rinn recognizes the proprietor
+- Serena gets a bad vibe about the Cauldron.
+Another patron suggests we put money in it.
+Rinn walks over and throws in a pair of magical goggles.
+- Shala says a command word, the lights in the tavern all go out, then the cauldron spews some yellow smoke.
+Out comes a set of studded leather mariners armor.
 -